17livincent/SimpleSocket/README.md

 # SimpleSocket

 A TCP socket client and server implementation written in C++.
+This package is being developed on Ubunth 20.04 and is not guaranteed to work on other OS's.

 ## Client
 - API to read and send data
 - Defined sizes for receive send buffers
-- Can manually close connection by sending STOP to server
+- Can manually close connection with server after receiving "STOP"
 - Currently takes in data from the command line

 ## Server